coanor/ifcli/README.md

 Additional commands are supported to make your happy:

-- `DISABLE_NIL/ENABLE_NIL`: disalbe/enable `nil` avalue in console ouput
+- `DISABLE_NIL/ENABLE_NIL`: disalbe/enable `nil` value in console ouput
-- `RESET_SUG`: It will add completer on measurement-name/db-name/field-name/tag-name, this may make the completer table too long and cause performance problem, use the command to clean these real-time-added completer, just keep InfluxDB reserved keyworkds
+- `RESET_SUG`: It will add completer on measurement-name/db-name/field-name/tag-name, this may make the completer table too long and cause performance problem, use the command to clean these real-time-added completers, only keep InfluxDB reserved keyworkds
 - Use ↑ and ↓ to select history.
 There is no such `~/ifcli-history` file, after `ifcli` exit, all history disappear

 ## Demo